 Going to the hospital for an exam can help identify any injuries, protect you from STI’s, and address pregnancy concerns.
 You can choose to have evidence collected by medical staff within 7 days of the assault.
 Even if you have bathed, they may still recover evidence and they can evaluate any injuries to determine what follow up care may be needed.
 You do not need to speak to the police if you seek medical care for an assault.

-Medical treatment and evidence collection following a sexual assault can be provided at Presence St. Mary’s, Riverside, or Iroquois Memorial Health emergency departments in our area.
-However, Presence St. Mary’s of Kankakee and Riverside have staff with specialized training in treating survivors of sexual assault – SANE (Sexual Assault Nurse Examiner).
+Medical treatment and evidence collection following a sexual assault can be provided at hospital emergency departments.
+Locally, Presence St. Mary’s, Riverside, and Iroquois Memorial emergency departments provide this service.
+Additionally, both Kankakee hospitals have staff with specialized training in treating survivors of sexual assault – SANE (Sexual Assault Nurse Examiners).
 A SANE’s expertise offers survivors many benefits.
 If you or a loved one is trying to decide where to seek care, please keep this in mind.

 There is no cost to you for this initial emergency exam.
 The hospital will bill SASETA (Sexual Assault Survivors Emergency Treatment Act) directly for the cost of the exam.